IamFaizanKhalid/sms/README.md

 - These can be added independently:
 	`Teachers`, `Admins`, `Subjects`, `Exams`
-- Classes must have an incharge (teacher).
+- Class depends on an in-charge (teacher).
-- Student must be in a classes.
+- Student depends on a class.